-A default judgment is a judgment delivered by the court in favour of a Plaintiff because of a Defendant’s failure to comply with the procedural requirements of the court.
-For example, if the court orders the Defendant to file its defence by a certain date and it fails to do so, the court may deliver a default judgment.
+A default judgment is a judgment that is delivered by a court in favour of a plaintiff because a defendant has failed to comply with the procedural requirements of the court.
+For example, if the court orders the defendant to file its defence by a certain date and it fails to do so, the court may deliver a default judgment.

-It can be quite alarming to have a default judgment made against you.
-The Plaintiff is not required to serve the default judgment on you, so you may not find out about it until enforcement action is taken.
-Alternately, you may find out about it when you apply for credit, as a default judgment shows up on your credit file.
-It might even have gotten to the point where the Plaintiff applies for a creditor’s petition in an attempt to bankrupt you, before you realise a default judgment has been made.
+A plaintiff is not required to serve the default judgment on a defendant, so they may not find out about it until enforcement action is taken.
+Alternately, they may find out about it when they apply for credit, as a default judgment shows up on their credit file.
+It might even have gotten to the point where the plaintiff applies for a creditor’s petition in an attempt to bankrupt the defendant, before you realise a default judgment has been made.

 If you believe the default judgment should not have been entered, it is important to know your rights and the law in relation to seeking to have the default judgment set aside.
 The court may set aside or amend a default judgment if it considers it appropriate (Uniform Civil Procedure Rules (UCPR), Rule 290)

 If you wish to have a default judgment set aside, you must apply to the court seeking such an order.
 The court considers the following before deciding whether to set the default judgment aside.